KUL-RSDA/documentation/HPC/HPC_at_KUL.md

 `/user` is an individual minimal storage option, e.g.
 `/user/leuven/30X/vsc30XXX`:

--   Keep important small scripts or data here.
+- Your home folder are for your SSH keys and other system configuration files.
+So, avoid using it for any I/O and do not store any data there.
+If by mistake, your home quota exceeds, then, you cannot login, and some of your application might start crashing with meaningless/irrelevant error messages.
+Instead, move all your files to your data folder (below)

 - Do NOT store simulation output or large data here.

 ### System Files

-Authorization to work on the cluster is done via a key pair.
+Authorization to work on the cluster is done via a SSH key pair.
 The private key resides on the computer from which you want to access the HPC: make sure to keep this safe.
 The HPC can be accessed from multiple computers, which will be listed in a list of authorized keys.
-The public key is stored on the HPC:
+The public key is automatically copied from the account page to your home folder (after 15 min from uploading):

     $ .ssh/authorized_keys
     $ .ssh/id_rsa.pub